ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/one-headset-shim.jpg">
    <figcaption>After the fork is inserted into the head tube, the coned ring, the top cup shim, and the headset top cap go from bottom to top order onto the steerer</figcaption>
    </figure>
    The headset top cap sits so tight that the fork will stay in the frame.
-Finally I´m attaching the three stem spacers, followed by the stem.
+Finally I'm attaching the three stem spacers, followed by the stem.
    <figure>
    <img src="/img/strael/inserted-fork-with-spacers-and-stem.jpg" alt="The fork with all top spacers and stem">
    <figcaption>The fork with all top spacers and stem</figcaption>